build-umass/easy-databases/README.md

 `-p` or `--port` to use a custom host port.
 (Default = 5432, 27017)

-If you are using these options, you should probably just use the Docker command line interface instead of our wrapper script.
 ## Docker Installation:

 manage.py requires Docker to be installed.
 Visit the Docker website for installation information.